UTogether2020: A Roadmap for the University of Toronto

 Whether it be online or in-person, as we get back to our campuses, classrooms, laboratories, and libraries, we will collaborate to help one another adjust and adapt as a community.

-As we look toward the fall, we know recovery will take time, resolve, patience, and resilience.
+We know recovery will take time, resolve, patience, and resilience.
 There may be setbacks and surprises along the way.
-But in September, as we welcome new and returning students on-campus or online, we look forward to resuming the rich, vibrant, and stimulating academic life for which the University of Toronto is so widely recognized.
+But as we welcome new and returning students on-campus or online, we look forward to resuming the rich, vibrant, and stimulating academic life for which the University of Toronto is so widely recognized.
 We will do so safely, pursuing academic excellence, in partnership with the entire University community, wherever its members are located.